BanuSelinTosun/AlbumCoverRecommender/README.md

-# AlbumCoverRecommender
+# Album_Cover_Recommender
-A text font recommender for your album covers
+A text font recommender for your album covers.